[Looking for Charlie's main web site?]

 Did you see the 3.5 JDBC update for CFMX 6.1 and 7: Anyone tried it?
 Seen the new features it adds

-First, is it needed for 7.02?
-It doesn't say so (but being from Oct 2005 could explain that).
-While it may seem we should presume it was included in 7.02, I think not.
+First, do you need to apply the update manually if you're running 7.02, or even one of the later cumulative hotfixes (CHFs)?
+It doesn't say specifically.
+While it may seem we should presume it was included in 7.02, I think we should not.
 Some features it adds (below) are not in the C:\CFusionMX7\lib\macromedia_drivers.jar (whose date is also from 2004, at least on my 7.02 install.)

 But perhaps more important, as for the features it adds, did anyone notice the "sql server nt authentication" it enables?
 It seems that would solve a useful problem, but I could not get it to work.
 I followed all the steps including extracting the DLL (it's in the zip) and creating an "other" datasource type with the provided "authenticationmethod" in the JDBC URL.
 Has it worked for anyone?